Brian Cox – Por Que Precisamos Dos Exploradores

 But that is not the most distant or most famous picture of our planet.

-Mas esta não é a imagem mais distante ou mais famosa do nosso planeta.
+Mas essa não é a imagem mais distante ou mais famosa do nosso planeta.

 It was taken by this thing, which is called the Voyager spacecraft.